 The water temperature ranges from 22 to 27 degrees during this time, so it’s a great time to be out in the water.

-Winter: Best time to see Grey Nurse Sharks
+Winter: Best for Grey Nurse Sharks

-The cooler winter months from June to October attract Grey Nurse Shark in their numbers.
 These critically endangered species may look terrifying, but they’re harmless, and it’s safe to dive with them.

 You’ll also get to do some whale watching during this time.
 But it’s cold, and you’ll be diving in water that’s 18 to 23 degrees.